Trinity In Twelve Weeks

 If you've reviewed your finances, and find you don't require a job, lucky you!
 Many of you will need to take on some part-time work to keep yourself going through College.
 This can actually be a good thing, not just financially, as having some steady part-time work on your CV will look great when you go to apply for jobs & internships.

-There is also research which indicates that students who have partcipate in non-academic pursuits for 10-15 hours a week do better in their studies.
+There is also research which indicates that students who partcipate in non-academic pursuits for 10-15 hours a week do better in their studies.
 The 10-15 hours includes work, sports, and societies, so do make sure you don't take on too much.
-If you are going to work, try not to work more than 15 hours.
+If you are going to work, try not to work more than 15 hours a week.
 If you've reviewed your finances and it seems like you won't be able to survive as a student without working extensively, see our section on 'Financial Support' below.

 How To Get a Job